connexcs/docs/docs/reporting-problems.md

 ### ConnexCS Server Provider Obligations

-ConnexCS support engineers make all efforts to fix reported problems within a timeframe deemed appropriate for the severity of the issue.
+ConnexCS support engineers make all efforts to fix reported problems within a time-frame deemed appropriate for the severity of the issue.

 We make our best efforts to reply 24/7.